hgaberra/FortinetKubernetesLab/README.md

 In this section we will be configuring the SDN connector on the FortiADC to dynamically resolve endpoints registered to a K8s service along with a virtual server to provide secured ingress access to an application on our K8s cluster.

-Login to the FortiADC using the CloudFormation outputs and go to Network > Interface.
+Login to the FortiADC using the CloudFormation outputs, cancel out of the 'System Getting Started Wizard', and go to Network > Interface.
 Edit port2 and set the mode to DHCP and save the settings.
 If you refresh the interfaces page you should see port2 pull an IP via DHCP.

 ![example output](./content/output18.png)